 What might stop you from achieving your career goal?
 Think about the potential obstacles that might hold you back and work out ways to overcome them.

 For instance, maybe you want to study a postgraduate qualification but are worried you won’t be able to find the time to study.
 A good strategy would be to choose a part-time online course that gives you the flexibility to study your way.
 Talk to your friends and family to work out ways they can support you.
 Approach your employer too – you might be surprised at the help they offer.

 Ready to accomplish your career goals in 2019?

-Apply now for ACER’s Graduate Certificate of Education – Assessment of Student Learning to start on 28 January.
+Apply now for ACER’s Graduate Certificate in Education – Assessment of Student Learning to start on 28 January.